 Cash reserves and change

-Both the joint investment and WIDU grant cannot be paid in cash reserves.
+Both the private investment and WIDU grant cannot be paid in cash reserves.
 Consequently, under WIDU participation, cash change for example, is not approved as a cost of the investment plan.

 - What are cash reserves? - Practical example: An entrepreneur plans to open a small supermarket.
 In his WIDU investment plan, he entered the item that he needed in his cash register, which he would like to get paid directly.
 Note: this is a cash reserve.
 Unfortunately, WIDU initially had to deny this request as well, since cash disbursement is not available.